anselm/blox/IDEAS.md

 		this would purely be nice for document level scripting, it makes it simpler to say "thing.do_something"

+# - kinematic motion model improvements

+	- tends to keep sliding sideways; i really want something that feels more precise for the pov movement; like set destination
+	- destinations tend to be overshot in the ik model
+	- should really use real physics engine again; and integrate physics with my motion model too

 # - continue to improve semantic choreography

 	This tries to strike a balance between high level story telling and simplicity in a declarative grammar.